 Marion Cotillard needs no introduction.
-However for those not unacquainted, she is beautiful, interesting and talented with whom I was excited to have a conversation with.
-Perhaps because of her extraordinary diction.
-Of course she is an actress but despite being Parisian by birth, Cotillard speaks English – I am sure that Hollywood may have had something to do with that.
+For those in the know, she is beautiful, interesting and talented and someone with whom I was excited to have a conversation.
+Perhaps, because of her extraordinary diction.
+Of course she is an actress, but, despite being Parisian by birth, Cotillard speaks English – I am sure that Hollywood may have had something to do with that.

 One morning in Mexico City and the afternoon in Paris, we begin talking against the clock on Cotillard’s new project, one that any actress – but especially one of French nationality – would die to make.
 A short film for one of the most emblematic houses in the fashion and beauty industry.
 One that was founded by a French woman who despite the time she lived in, had the ability to be absolutely free, absolutely creative, absolutely authentic: Chanel.

 GRAZIA: How excited are you to be part of the centenary for the most famous perfume on the planet?

 Marion Cotillard: “It’s very exciting, I feel very lucky to be part of this new story for Chanel No. 5.
 I have always loved the house and we’ve gotten to know each other more and more, and really we have become a family.
 I love the fragrance, I have always liked it.
 So I feel very lucky, very happy to be on board for this adventure.